 McCall et al (2013) Fabrication and application of flexible, multimodal light-emitting devices for wireless optogenetics.
 Sci Signal 8 2413 PMID: 24202555

 Do you know of a great paper that uses DL-TBOA from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for DL-TBOA